Tokiyomi/OOP-Hangman/README.md

 ︵‿︵‿︵‿︵‿︵︵‿︵‿︵‿︵‿︵︵‿︵‿︵‿︵‿︵︵‿︵‿︵‿︵‿︵︵‿︵‿︵‿︵‿︵︵‿︵‿︵‿︵‿︵︵‿︵

 ## Jupyter Notebook
-In the Jupyter Notebook --> **oop_ahorcado** <-- attached in this repository, there is the game source code respectively commented
+In the .py file --> **oop_ahorcado** <-- attached in this repository, there is the game source code respectively commented

 ︵‿︵‿︵‿︵‿︵︵‿︵‿︵‿︵‿︵︵‿︵‿︵‿︵‿︵︵‿︵‿︵‿︵‿︵︵‿︵‿︵‿︵‿︵︵‿︵‿︵‿︵‿︵︵‿︵